Kigoni/Kigoni/README.md

 -  Hi, I’m @Kigoni
--  I’m interested in Machine Learning and Data
+-  Machine Learning and Data
--  I’m currently learning ML
 - ⚡ This is the way.

 <!---